The Battle For Dawn, Part 1: The Making Of A North American Natural Gas Super Glut

 Lack of optionality is also not a significant underlying factor.
 TransCanada's mainline from Empress to Dawn has been underutilized since at least 2007.

-Figure 3: Capacity Utilization on TranCanada's Mainline
+Figure 3: Capacity Utilization on TransCanada's Mainline

-source: TransCanada PipeLines Limited - Canadian Mainline - Eastern Triangle - Parkway Receipts.
+Source: TransCanada PipeLines Limited - Canadian Mainline - Eastern Triangle - Parkway Receipts.
 Accessed: 2 Nov 2017

 Many analysts argue that significant gains in Canadian natural gas' competitiveness could be had if midstreamers cut transportation costs using existing infrastructure.
 The recent successful open season on TransCanada's mainline from Empress to Dawn, in which Long Term Fixed Price Contracts (LTFPs) were offered at rates as low as $0.77/GJ/d with 10-year commitments, is cited as evidence.